unscriptable/module-ideas/README.md

 an "alternative" format?
 The alternative format wouldn't have all of the same features as the formal syntax, but could be "good enough" to be interoperable.

+Given the following "formal" syntax  -- *yes, yes, I know this isn't conformant to the latest ES6 proposal!
+It's a **minimal** syntax.
+The elaborate syntax of the actual ES6 proposal is way too rich for this experiment to work.*

-Given the following "formal" syntax:
+Anyways, given the following *formal* syntax:

 ```js
 // ModuleDeclaration ::= "module" [StringLiteral] "{" ModuleBody "}"